SlashD9/100-days-of-code/r1-log.md

 ### R1D9
 Completed my dev logger app, added the ability to add, update and delete data in local storage.
 Dev Logger app is complete and has been uploaded it to netlfiy.
 I will take on the challenge of Creating my own flavour of this app maybe as a Diary App.

+### R1D10
+Only got time to watch few tutorilas and go over the dev logger app and figure out what rx BehaviourSource is.
+Starting to understand.

+### R1D11
+Another day of going over some JS and the DevLogger app to understand the logic of the app.

+### R1D12
+Catching up on a little bit of studying JavaScript tonight after doing loads of diy projects in the house.